If— Guidance for a Virtuous, Stoic Life

 The second part of the sentence is speaking about being reliable to others, but not to the point where they depend on you too much.

 The third sentence of the last stanza is a reminder to use the day (Carpe Diem) because we can meet death at any time (Memento Mori).
-Even the wasted minute waiting in line or a traffic jam can be used and filled with something useful.
-Be it the reflection of the day, taking a few breaths, or the acquiring of new knowledge and skills.
+Even the wasted minute waiting in line or in a traffic jam can be used and filled with something useful.
+Be it the reflection of the day, taking a few breaths, or acquiring of new knowledge and skills.